Reacteev/gatsby-source-notion-api/README.md

 ## How to query for nodes

-You can query for pages with `notion` or grab all of them with `allNotion`.
+You can query for pages with `notion + your nodeSuffix` or grab all of them with `allNotion +  your nodeSuffix`.
 The raw content of the page is available under `raw` property.

 ### Query for all nodes